 How do I come up with blogging ideas to write about?

-Can I create a blog in my own language?
+Can I build a blog in my own language?

 Yes, you can use WordPress in other languages.
 You can select your language during installation or from Settings page in WordPress admin area.
 WordPress is fully translated in more than 56 languages and partially translated into dozens of other languages.
 Many top WordPress themes and plugins are also available in multiple languages.
 You can also translate a theme or a plugin that you want to use on your website.